gnugat-legacy/PronounceableWord/README.md

 The installation is pretty straightforward:

-1. Get the last stable version and put it in an accessible directory (e.g. vendors);
+1. Get the last stable version from [tags][1] and put it in an accessible directory (e.g. vendors);
 2. copy the configuration files ending in "php.default" into "php" (in the config directory);